aloshdenny/scratchgptv2-124M/README.md

 The city is located in the heart of the Aegean Sea
 ```

-Apparently GPT-2 is quite bad at math and geography.
-The reason is becuase GPT-2 is a decoder-only model and only fares at text generation/completion.
+Apparently, GPT-2 is quite bad at math and geography.
+The reason is because GPT-2 is a decoder-only model and only fares at text generation/completion.
 It does not generate completely new information, rather its wholly autoregressive nature finishes your sentences.

 ## Video